 - Semantics: Useful for scenarios like comparing sets of embeddings per item, multi-view representations, or batched encodings

-What is a Multi-Dimensional Vector?
+What is a multi-dimensional vector?

-, meaning M vectors, each of dimension N. M and N are optional - CocoIndex doesn't require them to be fixed, while some targets have requirements, e.g. a multi-vector exported to Qdrant needs to have a fixed inner dimension, i.e. Vector[Vector[T, N]]
+A multi-dimensional vector is simply a vector whose elements are themselves vectors, essentially a matrix or a nested list.
+In CocoIndex, we represent this using Vector[Vector[T, N], M], meaning M vectors, each of dimension N. M and N are optional: CocoIndex doesn’t require them to be fixed, while some targets have requirements, e.g. a multi-vector exported to Qdrant needs to have a fixed inner dimension, i.e. Vector[Vector[T, N]].

-This concept is crucial in deep learning and multi-modal applications — for example:
+This concept is crucial in deep learning and multi-modal applications, for example:

 - An image might be represented as a collection of patch-level embeddings.